-In March 2018, Greenval established a Reserving Committee ("ROC") which is mandated to support the Greenval Board, Risk Committee and any additional Committees in monitoring elements of reserving within Greenval.
+The Reserving Committee ("ROC") is mandated to support the Greenval Board, Audit Committee and any additional Committees in monitoring elements of reserving within Greenval.
 It will ensure adequate and reasonable reserves are in place and that reserving activities are consistent with applicable insurance accounting policies, actuarial standards of practice, regulatory requirements and other related policies.
 The ROC is chaired by the Managing Director ("MD") and meets quarterly.